 The base is more than adequate for our current operational requirements, and this is kept under review.
 Our vehicles have a regular maintenance programme.
-Membership turnover is low, and there is an open process of recruitment to encourage new volunteers into the organisation.
+Membership turnover is low, and there is an open process of recruitment to encourage new volunteers into the organisation when the need arises.